Living Computers: Museum + Labs

-Living Computers: Museum + Labs (LCM+L) is a computer and technology museum located in the SoDo neighborhood of Seattle, Washington.
-LCM+L showcases vintage computers which provide interactive sessions, either through time-sharing operating systems or single-user interfaces.
-This gives users a chance to actually use the computers online or in-person in the museum.
-An expansion adds direct touch experiences with contemporary technologies such as self-driving cars, the internet of things, big data, and robotics.
-This puts today's computer technology in the context of how it's being used to tackle real-world issues.
-LCM+L also hosts a wide range of educational programs and events in their state-of-the art classroom and lab spaces.
+Living Computers: Museum + Labs (LCM+L) was a computer and technology museum located in the SoDo neighborhood of Seattle, Washington.
+LCM+L showcased vintage computers which provided interactive sessions, either through time-sharing operating systems or single-user interfaces.
+This gave users a chance to actually use the computers online or in-person in the museum.
+An expansion had added direct touch experiences with contemporary technologies such as self-driving cars, the internet of things, big data, and robotics.
+LCM+L had also hosted a wide range of educational programs and events in their state-of-the art classroom and lab spaces.

-According to an archived version of LCM's website, their goal is "to breathe life back into our machines so the public can experience what it was like to see them, hear them, and interact with them.
+According to an archived version of LCM+L's website, their goal was "to breathe life back into our machines so the public can experience what it was like to see them, hear them, and interact with them.
 We make our systems accessible by allowing people to come and interact with them, and by making them available over the Internet."

-The current site similarly shares that "Living Computers: Museum + Labs provides a one-of-a-kind, hands-on experience with computer technology from the 1960s to the present.
-LCM+L honors the history of computing with the world’s largest collection of fully restored—and usable—supercomputers, mainframes, minicomputers and microcomputers."

-As of October 2022, the museum is closed due to the COVID-19 pandemic.
+The museum closed in February 2020 due to the COVID-19 pandemic.
+Part of its collection was auctioned off, and the rest was split between two museums.